Valx01P/web103_team6_final_project/README.md

 ### In app login/signup and github login/signup

-- [x] The user can login and signup up through our app, Errorly, or via Github
+- ✅ The user can login and signup up through our app, Errorly, or via Github

 [gif goes here]